kfwong/avpn-v2.1/wp-content/plugins/custom-share-buttons-with-floating-sidebar/readme.txt

  * Share Buttons for every post/page
  * Show/Hide options for any buttons
  * Options for edit to message ("Show Buttons","Hide Buttons"...etc)
+ * Options for set the position of Floating Sidebar (Left/Right)
- * Options for set the position of floating sidebar (Left/Right)
+ * Options for set the position of Social Buttons (Left/Right)
  * Options for manage the style of the plugin

 == Installation ==

-Step 1.
-Upload "custom-share-buttons-with-floating-sidebar" folder to the `/wp-content/plugins/` directory
+Step 1.Dowanload the plugin and upload "custom-share-buttons-with-floating-sidebar" plugins file to plugin (`/wp-content/plugins/`) directory

 Step 2.
 Activate the plugin through the Plugins menu in WordPress